RESIDENCY DOCUMENTS IN BARCELONA

 Driving license – depending on multiple factors such as the country that issued the license, how long you have been living here, expiry date on the license, type of license, you would eventually be required to exchange or renew your driving license.
 Please note that usually the EU countries, some South American countries and few others are the ones that allow the exchange.
 If a country has no bilateral agreement with Spain, regardless of how long you have had a driver’s license, you would be expected to start from scratch (take lessons and the exams) in order to obtain the Spanish driving license.

 For example, when it comes to paying taxes, purchasing a car or property, or whether you want to ask for a loan or credit from a financial institution, you will always be required to prove your status in Spain, by means of your NIE, or empadronamiento.
+These are the two main residency documents in Barcelona that will allow you to perform these types of tasks.

 Speaking of paying taxes, just as with most other countries, you are expected to do your tax returns during the financial year end, which in Spain is between 1 April to 20 June.
 If you are a Spanish resident you will be taxed for your worldwide income.
 You may deduct your income tax paid in your home country.
 Certain countries have “double tax treaties” that are put in place to avoid double-taxation.
 Assuming that there is no treaty with your country of origin, you may deduct the foreign tax paid.
 You can read more about Spanish tax declaration here.